danishdiabetesknowledgecenter/QuickPubMed/README.md

 ### GitHub Actions Workflow
 The project uses GitHub Actions for automated deployment.
 The workflow is defined in `.github/workflows/main.yml`.

+The deployed app can be viewed at [qpm.videncenterfordiabetes.dk/dev/latest/](https://qpm.videncenterfordiabetes.dk/dev/latest/)

 ### GitHub Secrets
 The workflow uses the following secrets for secure deployment:
 - `FTP_SERVER`: FTP server address